1–2 spots available for Q2 · Claim yours

 Annual cost comparison

-The annual cost savings at the Standard tier versus a fully loaded mid-level developer runs from $184,000 to $283,000.
-Even if you assume the subscription delivers 60 percent of the output of a full-time person — which in practice is often not true, because subscription work is focused and managed against clear deliverables — the math still favors the subscription model for most early-stage companies.
+The annual cost gap at the Standard tier versus a fully loaded mid-level developer runs $184,000 to $283,000.
+Even if you assume the subscription delivers 60 percent of the output of a full-time person (in practice it is often higher because subscription work is focused and managed against clear deliverables), the math still favors the subscription model for most early-stage companies.

 What the subscription model is not